joedski/musings/NodeMCU/Journal 2019-05-23 - Dns Fns.md

         - NOTE: Could use `math.floor()` for extra safety, but power-of-two divisions should hopefully be safe, especially if the value is already a multiple of 8.
         - NOTE: You could use `val // 8` in Lua 5.3, but alas I'm targeting 5.1 or else I'd just use the bitwise operators directly.

-Since I don't have Lua 5.3 install, and I'm lazy, so I validated this in JS:
+Since I don't have Lua 5.3 installed, and I'm lazy, I validated this in JS:

 ```js
 var mask = 0b01111000;